develephant/coronium-core-docs/docs-src/docs/updates.md

 __Added__

 - Pages `status` convienence method added to quickly return a status code other than 200.
-- Support for OPTIONS method for CORS support in Pages.
 - Server `coronium.body.conf` file which can be used to adjust the body cache for servers with large memory allocations.

 Paste the following one-liner into your terminal to start the update: